Avanade/NTangle/README.md

 _nTangle_ is a Change Data Capture (CDC) code generation tool and corresponding runtime.
 Unlike other CDC-based technologies which replicate changes to rows, _nTangle_ is designed to replicate business entity (aggregate) changes.

 For example, if a database contains a `Person` and one-to-many related `Address` table, a traditional CDC replicator would leverage the CDC-capabilities of the database as the data source and replicate all changes from both tables largely distinct from each other.
-Additional logic would then be required within the downstream systems to aggregate these distinct changes back into a holistic business entity, if possible.
+Additional logic would then be required within the downstream systems to aggregate these distinct changes back into a holistic business entity where required, if possible.

 _nTangle_ tackles this differently by packaging the changes at the source into an aggregated entity which is then replicated.
 With _nTangle_ the CDC-capabilities of the database are leveraged as the trigger, with a corresponding query across all related tables to produce a holistic business entity.
 Therefore, if a change is made to `Person` or `Address` this will result in the publishing of the entity.
 Where transactional changes are made to both `Person` and `Address` a single holistic business entity will be published including all changes.